cljs/api/docfiles/compiler-options/static-fns.md

 Controls how multi-arity function calls are generated.
-A "static" call means the dispatch to the appropriate arity is handled at compile time (better performance), whereas a "dynamic" call means the dispatch is handled at run time (allows safer redefinition).
+A "static" call means the dispatch to the appropriate arity is handled at compile time (better performance), whereas a "dynamic" call means the dispatch is handled at run time (allows safer redefinition in REPL).
 Static is enabled by default in advanced [doc:compiler-options/optimizations].

 ```clj